MicrosoftDocs/architecture-center/docs/reference-architectures/ai/orchestrate-mlops-azure-databricks-content.md

 [!INCLUDE [header_file](../../../includes/sol-idea-header.md)]

 This article provides a [machine learning operations (MLOps)](/azure/cloud-adoption-framework/ready/azure-best-practices/ai-machine-learning-mlops) architecture and process for Azure Databricks.
-This process defines a standardized way to move machine learning models and pipelines from development to production, with options to include automation and manual processes.
+This process defines a standardized way to move machine learning models and pipelines from development to production, with options to include automated and manual processes.

 MLOps helps to reduce the risk of failures in machine learning and AI systems and to improve the efficiency of collaboration and tooling.
 For an introduction to MLOps and an overview of this architecture, see [Architecting MLOps on the Lakehouse](https://databricks.com/blog/2022/06/22/architecting-mlops-on-the-lakehouse.html).